MicrosoftDocs/Devices-docs/surface/surface-enterprise-management-mode.md

 * Bug fixes

 ### Version 2.43.136.0
-* Support to enable/disable simulatenous multithreating
+* Support to enable/disable simulataneous multithreating
-* Separate options for WiFi and Bluetooth for some devices
+* Separate options for wireless networking and Bluetooth for some devices
 * Battery Limit removed for Surface Studio

 ### Version 2.26.136.0